 Top 10 Most Dangerous Travel Destinations

-There is a new breed of travelers known as the “anti-tourist”.
+In case you hadn’t heard, there’s a new breed of travelers.
+They’re known as the “anti-tourist”.
 Instead of going to beautiful places promoted for tourism, these free-spirits love to visit areas that are not only discouraged by travel advisories, but are also deemed “forbidden”.
 The more the media makes a fuss about the place, the more the trip becomes exciting.
 With no police assistance or ambulance to a local hospital, they want to encounter danger, up close and personal.

 The anti-tourists find thrill primarily from the difficult and dangerous experience, rather than from being in the new environment.

 When visiting the forbidden, the anti-tourists risk being kidnapped for ransom or held captive by terrorists; they often get caught in wars and strife arising in unstable territories, get lost and killed in deadly terrains, encounter wild and deadly animals, get robbed and or murdered by opportunistic local serial thieves and killers, or become infected with exotic diseases.
-But for as long as the craving for excitement exists — and there are economic resources to support the journey — the anti-tourists will continue to ignore cautionary travel alerts, and will take critical travel advisories as a “go” signal.
+Sounds fun, right? (jk!)
+But for as long as the craving for excitement exists, the anti-tourists will continue to ignore cautionary travel alerts, and will take critical travel advisories as a “go” signal.